Redbench: Workload Synthesis From Cloud Traces: Background and Related Work

 \subsection{Limitations of Existing Approaches}

-Although proposals such as CAB, Stitcher, PBench, and SQLBarber improve upon traditional benchmarks, they primarily focus on matching aggregate statistics (e.g., operator distributions, runtimes) and fail to capture several challenging workload properties observed in production systems (cf.~\Cref{tab:benchmark_overview}): \begin{itemize} \itemindent{0pt} \leftskip{-10pt} \item \textbf{String-heavy queries.} Real workloads include complex predicates on strings, JSON, and nested data, which are largely absent from standard benchmarks such as TPC-H. \item \textbf{Temporal patterns.} Workloads exhibit diurnal and weekly cycles, sudden spikes, and long-term drifts.
-Snowset~\cite{DBLP:conf/nsdi/VuppalapatiMATM20}, for instance, shows oscillations with more read-only queries during business hours, while Redset~\cite{DBLP:journals/pvldb/RenenHPVDNLSKK24} workloads vary significantly over time.
+Although proposals such as CAB, Stitcher, PBench, and SQLBarber improve upon traditional benchmarks, they primarily focus on matching aggregate statistics (e.g., operator distributions, runtimes) and fail to capture several challenging workload properties observed in production systems (cf.~\Cref{tab:benchmark_overview}): \begin{itemize} \itemindent{0pt} \leftskip{-18pt} \item \textbf{String-heavy queries.} Real workloads include complex predicates on strings, JSON, and nested data, which are largely absent from standard benchmarks such as TPC-H. \item \textbf{Temporal patterns.} Workloads exhibit diurnal and weekly cycles, sudden spikes, and long-term drifts.
+Snowset~\cite{DBLP:conf/nsdi/VuppalapatiMATM20}, for instance, shows oscillations with more read-only queries during business hours, while Redset~\cite{DBLP:journals/pvldb/RenenHPVDNLSKK24} varies significantly over time.
 Existing generators do not model such time-based patterns, and any temporal variation typically arises only by chance. \item \textbf{Repetitions.} Real workloads often reissue identical or structurally similar queries repeatedly.
 Existing generators may incidentally replay queries multiple times, but they lack explicit mechanisms to control the number and type of repetitions. \item \textbf{Writes.} Modern analytics workloads mix reads with write-heavy data-loading or transformation queries (\INSERT{}, \UPDATE{}, \DELETE{}, \CTAS{}, \MERGE{}, etc.).
-Most benchmark-driven synthesis methods are \SELECT{}-heavy and omit these operations (e.g., CAB and Stitcher derive from TPC-H, which contains no \INSERT{} or \CTAS{} queries). \end{itemize}

-As can be seen in \Cref{tab:benchmark_overview}, \systemname{} is able to cover all these aspects, while other existing generation-based and classical approaches cover none or only a few of these aspects.
+Most benchmark-driven synthesis methods are \SELECT{}-heavy and omit these operations (e.g., CAB and Stitcher derive from TPC-H, which contains no \INSERT{} or \CTAS{} queries). \end{itemize} As shown in \Cref{tab:benchmark_overview}, \systemname{} is the only approach to cover all these aspects.